The open road

 Close to 400

 species of wildlife make use of this wetland area right off of Highway 3.
+The discovery

-The Discovery Centre is part of “... the largest and most important resting and feeding ground for waterfowl in the interior of British
+centre is part of “... the largest and most important resting and feeding ground for waterfowl in the interior of British

 Columbia”.
 This also means it’s an especially great stop for wildlife

 lovers and photographers.
 Trails through cattails and cottonwoods range in

 length from 20-minutes to three hours, so you can choose your trail depending

 on how badly your legs need a stretch.

 headed to or from Creston by way of Kootenay Lake, the ferry connecting both

-sides of Highway 3a will be part of your journey.
+sides of Highway 3A will be part of your journey.
 And while this might be a 'forced' pit stop, you’ll feel freedom: this ferry’s 35-minute crossing between

 Balfour and Kootenay Bay is the longest free scenic ferry ride in the world.

 Two ships make this passing; try to board the M.V.
 Osprey 2000 if possible.

 This larger of the two ferries (the other being the M.V.
 Balfour) has an

 surrounding mountain views go by.

-Kootenay Lake Ferry Crossing, photo by Dave Heath
+Galena Bay/Shelter Bay Ferry, photo by Dave Heath

 Stagleap Provincial Park

 This is another

 pocket park on the list that’s more than meets the eye.
 Located at the highest

 home to black bears and rainbow trout.

 Streetcar to Lakeside Park and Beach

 the historical nature of Nelson, this restored streetcar from the 1920s carried

 Nelsonites until the mid-20th century.
 Today, it runs on a remaining section of

 track along the west arm of Kootenay Lake.
 Jump on board for a short ride to

-Lakeside Park where you can stretch out on the sandy beach next to “B.O.B. — Nelson’s
+Lakeside Park where you can stretch out on the sandy beach next to B.O.B. — Nelson’s

-photogenic “Big Orange Bridge”.
+photogenic 'Big Orange Bridge'.
 Rent a kayak or canoe for a few hours here,

 grab lunch at the pavilion, then hop the streetcar again for a ride back or

 return via the walking path along the shore.